 As climate change becomes more of an issue, policymakers are looking at the possibility of nuclear for its reliability and zero carbon emissions.

-In a Utility Dive article, Guidehouse’s Jan Vrins, global energy practice leader and managing director, discussed why he doesn’t believe nuclear will be a big player in the north American energy industry.
+In a Utility Dive article, Guidehouse’s Jan Vrins, Energy, Sustainability, and Infrastructure segment leader and managing director, discussed why he doesn’t believe nuclear will be a big player in the north American energy industry.

 "We're not seeing a lot of private investments [or] funding going into that space at this moment," said Vrins.
 "Whatever we can do to kind of extend the lifetime of existing nuclear plants, we should definitely do that.
 Do I see a lot of new nuclear in North America?
 No, long term because it's just not price competitive enough with other resources."

 Vrins discussed how smaller plants could "in theory" play a role in the future of nuclear.
 However, he noted they would need investment from both the government and industry, which is not currently happening.